 Or whatever-the-trendy-outrage-topic-of-the-moment is.

 Every post in our feeds now fills us with outrage.
 We’re compelled to express our thoughts on everything that offends us, which is now everything.
 Facebook, which at first was great for connecting with people you hadn’t seen in awhile, has become a verbal no man’s land.
+While there are useful aspects to come from social media, for example using it as a business tool (What is ecommerce?), it is still a place entrenched with rage.
 Twitter is just a constant onslaught of 140 character butthurt–and when did “butthurt” become a thing?
 Our kindness filters have short circuited, and no one wants to take the time to fix it.

 People of social media, we all need to calm down.
 Way down.